Can I Get an EIN Without Having an LLC?

 You can start untangling your personal and professional by opening a separate bank account for your business.
 By having a separate account for your business, you will be safeguarded against an audit, and it also makes your business feel more professional.
 Many banks require you to have an EIN to open a business bank account.

-Your EIN acts similar to a Social Security Number for your business.
+Your EIN acts similarly to a Social Security Number for your business.
 If you need to take out a loan for your business, you can use your EIN for it instead of your Social Security Number, so the loan is taken out for your business instead of under your name.
 This means if something happens to your business financially, your personal assets will not be affected.

 You can also take out a credit card for your business and a line of credit for your business using your EIN.
 Even if you do not have employees, having an EIN can be highly beneficial to your business finances.